Surrey Pickleball Club

 Must ALL members get club rated?

-No. If you simply want to continue playing socially in your existing level, you may do so.
-You can also play in the Competitive Sessions if you like, even if you don’t want to move up a level.
+All members must have a 2 digit Level.
+They do not, however, need to signup for Ladder Play and get a multi digit rating.
+If a member simply wants to continue playing socially in their existing level, they may do so.
+They can also play in the Ladder Play Sessions if they like, even if they don’t want to move up a level.

 How many ratings sessions will there be and when will they be?